January 30, 2012 | By Bill Gates

 Building Better Bananas

-Bill is sometimes asked why the Bill & Melinda Gates Foundation has made agricultural development a priority along with global health.
+I'm sometimes asked why the foundation has made agricultural development a priority along with global health.
 Actually, the two are intertwined.
 One example comes from Australia and Uganda, where researchers are using advanced technology to try to improve the banana.

 Our foundation’s work around the world gives me opportunities to meet really smart, visionary people who are doing pioneering work in fields that I might not get a chance to learn much about otherwise.
 For example, in December Melinda and I went to Cairns, Australia, where James Dale and his team from Queensland University of Technology are doing advanced research on bananas.
 As odd as that might sound, this research could make a big contribution to public health in a lot of Africa and Asia.